NFL Betting Odds Explained

 Weekly Game + NFL Team Proposition Wagering

 Outside of game lines, oddsmakers form what are called proposition betting odds.
 These are other types of betting lines formed that are not betting on the outcome of the game specifically.
-In fact NFL team prop betting lines can range in nature quite a bit.
-The best way to look at Team props is to look at an example.
-Prop odds take smaller outcomes and form lines.
-For example, in an NFL matchup, a team prop line might be formed for the first team to reach 10 points.
-So the wager would be made on the first team to reach that mark.
-The bet is done after a team reaches 10 points.
-The rest of the outcomes of the game do not matter for this wager.
-Team Prop odds are a fun way for bettors to place wagers on outcomes outside of the over game lines.
-They can also shrink down the variables into just one or two, as opposed to an entire game point spread wager.
+In fact, NFL team prop betting lines can range in nature quite a bit.
+For example, in an NFL matchup, a team prop line might be formed asking which team will score 10 points first.
+The wager would be made on one of the two teams and whoever reaches this mark first dictates the winner of the prop bet.
+After the proposition is met, the wager is done and the rest of the game does not matter.
+Other examples include how many total sacks both teams will tally, what the longest field goal of the game will be, and so on.
+Team Prop odds are a fun way for bettors to place wagers on outcomes outside of the game lines.

 Understanding How NFL Player Proposition Wagers Work